Tax Forgiveness and Resolution

 - You did not commit fraud or willful evasion of taxes.

 Even if your tax debt is dischargeable, prior federal tax liens on personal property may still be a problem.
-Chapter 7 may be able to eliminate your tax debts if they meet all of the prior stated requirements.
+Most tax liens cannot be discharged in bankruptcy, including federal tax liens.
+Filing for Chapter 7 may be able to eliminate your tax debts if they meet all of the prior stated requirements.
 However, if the Internal Revenue Service (IRS) recorded a lien on your property prior to your filing bankruptcy, that tax lien will remain.
-Although you may be able to keep the property, you will not be able to sell it with a clear title.
-Before you sell the property, you will have to pay the tax lien.
+Tax liens that are not discharged will continue to be owed at the end of a Chapter 7 case or repaid in full as part of your payment plan in a Chapter 13 case.
+Bankruptcy unfortunately does not wipe out tax liens recorded prior to filing.
+While a debt may be wiped out, a lien on your property that is recorded prior to filing will remain on the property.

 What Types of Tax Debt May Not Be Discharged?